-Students who wish to request accommodations in this class for a disability should contact Mr. Joseph Kempfer, Assistant Director of Learning Services for Disability Support, 1307 Main Street (ext.
+Students who wish to request accommodations in this class for a disability should contact Learning Services for Disability Support, 1307 Main Street (ext.
 1510).
 Accommodations cannot be provided until authorization is received from the office of Learning Services.

 Grading

 You can expect to work 6-9 hours per week outside of class preparing for this class.